 Contrary to this advice, the Minister subsequently decided to discontinue reimbursement.
-When this decision was taken to court by industry, court destroyed this decision, arguing that industry and Ministry agreed on the inconclusiveness of evidence on the drug's effectiveness while reason to continue its use were much more important than the Ministry's concerns about making the health insurance package more affordable.
+When this decision was taken to court by the industry, the court annulled this decision, arguing that the industry and the Ministry agreed on the inconclusiveness of evidence on the drug's effectiveness while the reasons to continue its use were much more important than the Ministry's concerns about making the health insurance package more affordable.